camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 <property name="history">audit</property>
 ```

-Note that when using the dafault history backend, the history level is stored in the database and cannot be changed later.
+Note that when using the default history backend, the history level is stored in the database and cannot be changed later.

 ## The default History Implementation